jamiehannaford/doc-validator/README.md

 1. Executes a recursive wget for a given URI.
 The process follows every link nested in a given piece of markup until every possible link is exhausted.
 It saves each remote URI to the local filesystem.
+An example location might be:
-It is saved to `./docs/docs.openstack.org`, where `docs.openstack.org` is the root URI you specified.
+`./docs/docs.openstack.org`, where `docs.openstack.org` is the root URI you specified.
 Only HTML files are saved, any other remote file type is omitted.